 Reasons for Wearing Wedding Ring on Right Hand

 1. Different Traditions

 Whether the wedding ring is worn on the fourth finger of the left or right hand has largely been a cultural difference.

-- In some several Eastern European and Latin American countries, the wedding ring is worn on the right hand.
+- In several Eastern European and Latin American countries, the wedding ring is worn on the right hand.

-- In certain countries like Lebanon, Turkey and Syria, the wedding ring is worn on the right until up until the wedding, after which it’s transferred to the left hand.
+- In certain countries like Lebanon, Turkey and Syria, the wedding ring is worn on the right up until the wedding, after which it’s transferred to the left hand.